Bondify/gtfs_functions/README.md

 # GTFS Import <a class="anchor" id="gtfs_parsing"></a>

-The function `import_gtfs` takes the path or the zip file as argument and returns 5 dataframes/geodataframes.
+The function `import_gtfs` is a wrapper around `partridge`.
+It takes the path or the zip file as argument and returns 5 dataframes/geodataframes.

 ```python